jma4/MSIS-2629-Individual-Project/Revised version.md

 ## **Project Overview**

-The projct aims the goal of presenting interesting findings to the Mayor of Chicago.
-This stage is about exploring supportive data and using Tableau software to create visualizations and analyses base on findings.
+The projct aims the goal of presenting relationships between Chicago's speed camera violation and traffic crashes to the Mayor of Chicago.
+Tableau software is used to explore supportive data, create visualizations and construct analyses base on findings.

 ## **Dataset Overview**